-Gluten free and vean quinoa bowls loaded with nutrients from oven roasted cauliflower, sauteed spinach, toasted almonds and a creamy vegan Thai peanut sauce.
+Gluten free and vegan roasted veggie quinoa bowl loaded with nutrients from oven roasted cauliflower, sauteed spinach, toasted almonds and a creamy vegan Thai peanut sauce.
 Perfect for a feel good weeknight meal.

 It has been a somewhat interesting few days here at our Costa Rican housesit.
 First off, if you’re ever looking to try a housesit make sure to get all of the directions for everything you need to do very clearly spelled out before the owner leaves.

 Case in point – the pool (yep – private pool here , yay!) needs to be vacuumed weekly.
 Might seem like an easy task – until you’re faced with a small hut of a pool bodega where you need to flip a switch for the suction to start and that little dwelling is being heavily guarded by a hornet’s nest.